nahumj/CSE-431/syllabus.md

 ## Homework assignments

-There will be six homework assignments, each worth 10% of your final grade.
+There will be six graded homework assignments, each worth 10% of your final grade.
 Assignments will consist of programming projects, with occasional mathematical or short-answer questions.
 You must solve the homework on your own.
 You may not share code or look at other students’ code.
 That said, asking questions and discussing higher-level concepts on Piazza is highly encouraged.
 The best way to understand the subtleties of algorithmic problems is to argue about how to solve them.
 All assignments will be due at 10pm Michigan time on the due date.
+A total of seven homework assignments will be assigned, the lowest scoring assignment will be dropped.

 ## Lecture review assignments